MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/FormActions.md

 ## Description

-In order to create usable forms the components need to be able to integrate with standard Canvas App controls so that standard form actions can be executed.
+In order to create usable forms, the components need to be able to integrate with standard Canvas App controls so that standard form actions can be executed.

 The components can be hooked up to Canvas App controls via exposed custom input properties.
 We will focus on the **submit** and **reset** actions of our components.